hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03e-Graphics.md

 1. Patterns are images that can be used to "fill" shapes, eventually repeating themselves?<br/>

   a.
-Yes, but only with filled shapes; patterns cannot be used with the strokeStyle property of the context.<br/>
+Yes, but only with filled shapes; patterns cannot be used with the `strokeStyle` property of the context.<br/>
   b.
 Yes<br/>
   c.
 No<br/>

-  Ans:
+  Ans: B<BR/>
+  eXPLANATION: Patterns can be used with all kinds of shapes, and with both `strokeStyle` and `fillStyle`